Tips for a Happy, Healthy 2021

 The New Year signals a new opportunity to make positive changes in your life.
 Whether or not you are personally impacted from lymphedema, this is an excellent time to take renewed charge of your life.
-We put together a few ideas for kicking off the 2020 right:
+With the continuation of the Coronavirus pandemic, it’s more important than ever to make good choices for your health.
+We put together a few ideas for kicking off 2021 right:

 1. Try a New Exercise